 Residential Development Code Initiatives

 Spokane has been working for years to address housing need while preserving community character and livability.
-To make changes based on the well-informed strategies in the Spokane Housing Action Plan (HAP), the City has identified seven code amendments that could be included in the 2022 Plan Commission work program and would be adopted as changes to the Spokane Municipal Code as early as February.
+To make changes based on the well-informed strategies in the Spokane Housing Action Plan (HAP), the City has identified seven code amendments that could be included in the 2022 Plan Commission work program and would be adopted as changes to the Spokane Municipal Code as early as spring 2022.
 The proposed changes are also guided by Mayor Woodward's July 26, 2021 Housing Emergency Proclamation and the City Council's HAP Implementation Plan.

 Phase 1 code amendments are foundational to increasing housing supply, variety, and affordability and would provide necessary updates for the second phase of code changes.
 Phase 1 addresses development of attached houses (townhouses), duplexes, accessory dwellings, and smaller multifamily projects among other code amendments.
 Phase 2 code amendments may require Comprehensive Plan changes, exploring opportunities for increasing the number of homes allowed per acre of land, and permitting for a wider variety of housing types generally.